-Having been largely bored to death herself while in school Shelley was determined not to put her own students through the same desperate clock-watching and she always strove to prepare fun, stimulating classes that pupils would enjoy and remember.
+Having been largely bored to death herself while in school Shelley was determined not to put her own students through the same desperate clock-watching and she always strove to prepare fun, stimulating ESL classes that pupils would enjoy and remember.
 She taught using a variety of methods, including the driest textbooks imaginable, which called for large amounts of creativity in order to make lessons more interesting.
 The main problem was the amount of time needed to prepare, which made her hourly rate become a mere pittance as well as having no free time!

 She created a method from her experiences to share with other teachers.
 She has since shared her ideas with thousands of teachers around the world, bringing enthusiasm and a love of learning into the classroom, as well as great results.
 Shelley's approach concentrates on enhancing listening and speaking skills through language games which involve repetition and, for more advanced students, through fluency activities which have genuine communicative value rather than artificial conversation.

 She created her best-selling "176 English Language Games for Children" and followed this up with unique resources for preschool children, including games and a curriculum laid out in illustrated stories.
-Having taught preschool children at a Montessori nursery Shelley knows exactly what a teacher needs to do this successfully and stories are a stunningly useful element.
+Having taught preschool children English and music at a Montessori nursery Shelley knows exactly what a teacher needs to do this successfully and stories are a stunningly useful element.
 Her ESL Games and Activities for Adults are also highly praised by teachers around the world.